 - ACCT2028 Intermediate Accounting 1

 A successful career in professional accounting requires well-developed analytical and critical-thinking skills.
-Intermediate financial accounting courses focus on standards for external financial reporting and require you to make choices and begin to use professional judgment.
-This course explores the framework for financial accounting and financial reporting.
+Intermediate financial accounting courses focus on standards for external financial reporting and requires you to make choices and begin to use professional judgment.
+This course explores the advanced framework for financial accounting and financial reporting.
 You will gain an in-depth understanding of financial statement presentation requirements, including what should be reported and how it should be quantified and disclosed.
 Revenue and expense recognition including long-term contracts are examined, and we begin an in-depth study of the asset side of the balance sheet, including cash and receivables.
-Prerequisite: ACCT 2025

 Prerequisite: ACCT 2025